ulalume/sgdkx/README.md

 - `sgdktool run [--emulator <gens|blastem>] [--rom <path>]`  \
   Run the ROM file with the specified emulator (default: gens or installed emulator).  \
-  You can specify the emulator with `--emulator` and the ROM file path with `--rom` (default: `out/rom.bin`).  \
+  You can specify the emulator with `--emulator` and the ROM file path with `--rom` (default: `out/rom.bin`).
-  If the emulator is not installed, a message will prompt you to run setup-emu.

 - `sgdktool uninstall`
   Uninstall SGDK, remove configuration, and also delete any emulators (Gens/BlastEm) installed via `setup-emu` at the paths recorded in config.toml.

+- `sgdktool doc`
+  If SGDK documentation exists, it will be opened in your browser.

 ### Simple Example